nitoyon/livereloadx/index.md

 Edit files, and browsers are reloaded automatically.

-_LiveReloadX_ is an implementation of the [LiveReload 2.X](http://livereload.com/) in Node.js.
+_LiveReloadX_ is a command line tool based on [LiveReload 2.X](http://livereload.com/) source code.
+LiveReloadX is:

-* Easy to install
+* easy to install (Windows, Mac and Linux are supported)
-* Easy to run (Completely free of charge)
+* easy to run (Completely free of charge)
-* Simple and readable source code
+* written with simple and readable source code

 ## How does this work?